The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

+- Consider comparing `GameManager` to the *Mediator* pattern, and evaluate if `GameManager` can be fully transformed into a *Mediator*.
 - Consider unifying the concept of game board square and `Cell` in the code.
 - Refactor the code to favour readability.
 - A definitive name should be chosen for the Options / Welcome Screen.